Series

 Citation

 Bennett, Patrick, Kai Liu, and Kjell Salvanes.
 2023.
-"The Decline of Routine Tasks, Education Investments, And Intergenerational Mobility."
+"The Decline of Routine Tasks, Education Investments, and Intergenerational Mobility."
 Upjohn Institute Working Paper 23-382.
 Kalamazoo, MI: W.E.
 Upjohn Institute for Employment Research. https://doi.org/10.17848/wp23-382